bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 *Note: Feel free to skip this section if you're already comfortable with Boolean logic.*

-Before we begin with probability, let's do a quick review of Boolean logic.
+Before we begin with probability, let's do a quick review of Boolean logic (sometimes also called propositional logic or propositional calculus).
 In the context of modeling real-world situations, we usually define propositions to describe things we may want to reason about, denoted by :math:`\{A, B, C \ldots\}`.
 Propositions have an unambiguous